Isaac5783/Isaac5783/README.md

 - 👋 Hi, I’m Isaac H Rad
 - 👀 I’m interested in Machine Learning and Deep Learning
-- 🌱 I’m currently learning 'Deep Learning Specialization' by Andrew Ng
+- 🌱 I’m currently learning more advanced technics of Deep Learning
 - 💞️ I’m looking to collaborate on ML and DL projects
-- 📫 You can find me here
+- 📫 You can find me here and on

 <!---
 Isaac5783/Isaac5783 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.